 Analysts at Bloomberg Economics argue that the current crisis differs fundamentally from the supply-chain disruptions seen during the 2020 pandemic.
 Global demand is currently softer, and the labor market is not experiencing the same level of tightness that characterized the post-Covid era.
 The lack of widespread demand pressure may prevent the Iran war from causing a scale of inflation comparable to the early 2020s.
 Manufacturing capacity in many sectors is underutilized, which provides a buffer against rising input costs.

 Inventory levels for most consumer goods are currently higher than they were during the pandemic.
 Retailers built up serious stocks over the last two years, which allows them to absorb short-term shipping delays without immediate stockouts.
-However, these inventories will eventually deplete if the Strait of Hormuz remain impassable.
+However, these inventories will eventually deplete if the Strait of Hormuz remains impassable.
 The longer the war lasts, the more likely it is that these structural buffers will be exhausted.
 Businesses are currently in a race to find alternative suppliers outside of the Middle East.

 Supply-chain diversification has progressed sharply over the last five years, reducing the world's reliance on any single region.
 Many countries have invested in renewable energy and nuclear power, which provides some insulation from oil price volatility.
 Despite these advancements, petroleum still accounts for a significant part of global transport energy.
 The transition to electric vehicles is not yet far enough along to negate the impact of $115 oil on the global middle class.